 The word “convicted” means to bring to light, to expose, conviction of truth, and means to undergo judgment, to call to account.
 Expositors bring home the truth of the Word of God to those without Christ.
 The idea is a judicial hearing (2:15; 4:3f).

 Exposition has a positive effect on unbelievers.

 Exposition of the Word of God makes the unbeliever fall into a perception that he is under God’s judgment.
 God discloses truth by His Word.

 Falling down on one’s face to the ground is an act of worship.
 This is an act of contrition or unworthiness.

 he will worship God and report that God is truly among you.

 Having worshiped God, the unbeliever gives a “report” that God is “truly among you.”
 The word “report” (declare) carries the idea of confession with speech.
 This unbeliever reports that God is “truly” or certainly among the Corinthian congregation.
 The idea is that prophecy is genuine or authentic.
 God always draws authentic worship.

 The purpose of the church is to convince those without Christ to come to Him.

-Some churches today are mutual admiration societies where puncture-proof saints gather every Sunday to meet each other’s need.
+Some churches today are mutual admiration societies where puncture-proof saints gather every Sunday to meet each other’s needs.
 Their concern is to be amused and entertained.
 They want to enjoy Christianity rather than work at it.
 They do not want to reach the unreachable and untouchables.
-People are going to hell in their living rooms and no Christian cares.
+People are going to hell in their living rooms, and no Christian cares.
 As long as we are going to heaven and having a nice time, that is all that counts.